-Details of the valuation of portfolio securities as of 30 June 2022 are provided in note 6.
-No disposals of securities were made during the first semester 2022.
+Details of the valuation of portfolio securities as of 30 June 2024 are provided in note 5.
+No disposals of securities were made in during the first semester 2024.

-NOTE 13 - Other operating income and expenses
+NOTE 12 - Other operating income and expenses

-A - Operating expenses charged back to borrowers
+A - Operating expenses recharged to borrowers